joycenerd/mmdet-nucleus-instance-segmentation/README.md

 Go to [Results and Models](#results-and-models) and find model configuration you want to train.
 You will need to modify the configuration file in order to train the model.
 Things you need to modify are:
 * `ann_file` and `img_prefix` in the data section
 * Put the downloaded pre-trained weights path in `load_from`

+**Tips: We get a better results when using all 24 images for training.
+You can try img_prefix: all_train and ann_file: instance_all_train.json**

+Also, you can find all my custom configuration files in [mmdetection/configs/nucleus](mmdetection/configs/nucleus), you can modify with your own need.

 ### 3. Train the model
 ```